 To give us a chance to rahabilitate the dog he/she must not experience the self-perpetuating panic feelings of being left alone.
 They need to start to feel safe and secure at all times.
 Even the training itself will involve someone in the room with them at all times to begin with, while you start to get them used to being calm.
 This progresses to one member of the family leaving the room and the other member(s) teach the dog how to sit and stay calm on their bed.
 Other exercises involve asking your dog to sit and wait and be genuinely calm while you are at a distance from them in the room.

 A full program of rehabilitation should be tailored to the individual dog and their level of separation anxiety and so I cannot write down what exactly this program will be.
-The stages are firstly to help your dog to feel secure on their own bed with the human in the room and then very slowly to out of sight for a few seconds and build distance and time incremently.
-But you will need to work to your dog’s pace and not move them too quickly on to the next stage.
+The stages are firstly to help your dog to feel secure on their own bed with the human in the room and then outside the room but still in sight until very slowly you are out of sight for a few seconds and build distance and time incremently.
+Eventually we get to the door and leaving for a couple of seconds, again building this at your dogs’ pace.
+The detailed steps within each stage are important to follow.
+And missing a stage out is where humans often fail at the program.
+This is why I offer my clients WhatsApp and SMS support in between sessions.

 What I would like to give in this post, are some suggestions of the tools we use to help a dog feel comfortable in their own company.
 We call these tools Enrichment toys.
 And below are some of my clients and some of my dog’s pals who list their favourite enrichment games and toys to keep them busy and free from boredom at the very least.
-A dog with separation anxiety will need a programme in place to introduce these toys and games in an effective manner.
+A dog with separation anxiety will need a programme in place to introduce these toys and games in an effective manner and as part of the wider training.
+The enrichment alone is unlikely to resolve a genuine separation anxiety case.

 Enrichment toys and games for dogs who suffer from a variety of conditions such as, boredom, frustration intolerance, low impulse control to issues such as separation anxiety.